Cómo el Tai Chi y el Chi Kung nos pueden ayudar a manejar el estrés y la ansiedad

 Yin and Yang balance

-Under Yin and Yang philosophical principle, yin forces (feminine, darkness, passivity and earth) and yang forces (masculine, light, activity and heaven) tend to balance each other.
+Under Yin and Yang principle, yin forces (feminine, darkness, passivity and earth) and yang forces (masculine, light, activity and heaven) tend to balance each other.
 The extreme of a yin force gives way to the beginning of a yang force, and vice versa.
 Thus, from the point of view of this principle, all phenomena occur during the development and retreat of these two forces, without any living or inert being on Earth, including humans, having full control over them.

 This gradually leads us towards what is known in the Taoist tradition as the middle path or Tao, which concept is difficult to explain or describe with words, but includes us within a whole encompassing these two forces, and giving them a sense of harmony.